madhavkrishnanks/aquachirp-sonar-transmitter/README.md

 The design is intended as a **modular transmitter payload**, allowing waveform-generation and environmental-adaptation logic to be modified through firmware without redesigning the complete hardware signal chain.

-## Key Innovation

-The core innovation of KESTREL is the combination of **real-time environmental adaptation and software-defined waveform generation** within a compact embedded transmitter architecture.

 ## What Makes the Approach Different

 - **Environmental-aware transmission**